Here’s the full list of all full moons, supermoons and lunar eclipses that will take place in 2023.

 2. Snow Moon

-The next full moon known as the ‘Snow Moon’ will fall on Sunday, February 5 (6.28pm).
+The full moon known as the ‘Snow Moon’ fell on February 5.
 The nicknaming systems of full moons by Native Americans reportedly reflect events that occur in nature and in this case it is known as such simply due to the heavy snowfall associated with this month.
 Photo: Submitted

 3. Worm Moon

-The full moon of March is known as the ‘Worm Moon’ and it will take place on Tuesday, March 7 (12.40pm).
+The full moon of March is known as the ‘Worm Moon’ and it took place on March 7.
 Following the cold weather of Winter, in March we see the ice begin to thaw and thus an increase in the number of earthworms being active in the soil, hence the name.
 Photo: Submitted

 4. Pink Moon